West Side of the Park

 In 1893, The Horticultural Society of Southern California, successfully petitioned the Park Commission for 10 acres of land for an arboretum.
 The society had collected an impressive array of clippings and seedlings from across the globe and sought a permanent place to display rare trees.
 Over the decades, the Chavez Ravine Arboretum continued to expand with more unique specimens.

-Visitors enjoy picnicking among 100-year old trees.
-See if you can find the tallest Queensland kauri in the continental U.S. (reaching 120 feet!) or an unmissable Bodhi tree with thick, tangled roots.
+During the week you’ll find the Northeast LA Forest school in session teaching kindergarteners about the joys of nature.
+On weekends visitors enjoy picnicking among 100-year old trees.
+The tallest Queensland Kauri in the continental U.S. (reaching 120 feet!) is here, as is an unmissable Bodhi tree with thick, tangled roots.
+And don’t miss everyone’s favorite “Sleeping” palm tree.

 It is an informal place that some call “forgotten.”
-But Friends of Elysian Park are working with RaP’s Leon Boroditsky to re-tag the trees with QR codes that lead to an informational website, with educational areas for kids.
+But Friends of Elysian Park are working with RaP’s Leon Boroditsky to re-tag the trees with QR codes that lead to an informational website with scientific and lay entries on each of the more than 100 trees in the Arboretum.
+There is discussion of revamping the adjacent children’s playground.
+Turning it into an educational, tree-centric, learning destination.

 Children’s Arboretum